Don4141/CAPSTONE_PROJECTS_UMASS_MLE/README.md

 </p>

-# Structure-Informed Prediction of Missense Variant Pathogenicity
+# Predicting Clinical Relevance of Missense Mutations with Machine Learning and Protein Structural Information

 ### Overview